copperwater/xNetHack/doc/xnh-changelog-10.0.md

 - The Ides of March (March 15th) is recognized as one of the in-game holidays, and slime molds will generate as "Caesar salads" on that day.
+- Items with negative enchantment or charges can be dipped in a noncursed potion of restore ability to raise their enchantment, to 0 if the potion is blessed or by 1 point if not.
+If the item is eroded, that will be fixed first and a second potion will be required to address any negative enchantment.
+- Spellbooks can be dipped in a noncursed potion of restore ability to fully refresh the ink on their pages.

 ### Interface changes